anfive/style-codes/docs/servizio-webapp.md

 The app can be found at [servizio.ludosportincom.org](https://servizio.ludosportincom.org) and it works with the major browsers.
 See below for browser support.

 The app is an evolution of the Android app [Servizio](servizio-app.md).
+The app was developed by Alessandro Luppi.

 ### Installing the app